The 7 best AI documentation assistants I tested in 2026

 The best AI documentation assistant depends entirely on your primary use case.
 Consider if you need a tool for customer support, developer docs, internal wikis, or step-by-step guides, then choose one specifically designed for that purpose.
 Testing with a free trial and your own content is always recommended to ensure a perfect fit.

 Yes, several tools offer free plans or lower-cost tiers that are ideal for small teams or individuals.
-Scribe and GitBook, for example, have free plans, while Notion AI is an affordable add-on if you're already using Notion.
-Focus on tools that offer self-serve setup and clear, scalable pricing.
+Scribe and GitBook both have free plans, and Notion AI is now bundled into Notion's paid tiers rather than a separate add-on. eesel AI is usage-based, so a small team only pays for the tickets its AI actually handles.
+Focus on tools with self-serve setup and clear, scalable pricing — see the best AI knowledge base tools for more options.

 Pricing varies widely, from free plans offered by tools like Scribe and GitBook, to premium plans reaching hundreds or even thousands of dollars per month for enterprise solutions.
-Many tools base pricing on users, interactions, or specific feature sets, with annual billing often providing a discount.
+Many tools base pricing on seats, interactions, or feature sets, with annual billing often providing a discount.
+A growing exception is usage-based pricing — eesel AI charges per ticket the AI handles instead of per seat, which can be far cheaper for small teams.

 Integrations are crucial for an AI documentation assistant to be truly effective.
 Look for tools that connect seamlessly with your existing help desks, wikis, chat apps, and code repositories to pull all your knowledge into one place.
 This ensures the AI has comprehensive data to work with and fits into your current workflows.